-It's not only easy to use but also extremely economical when compared to the prices from traditional landline operators, such as Bell or Rogers, charge.
-Voice over IP phone services include features that have been long considered premium and out of reach due to the costly fees by the
+It's not only easy to use but also extremely economical when compared to the prices of traditional landline operators, such as Bell or Rogers, charge.
+Voice over IP phone services include features that have been long considered premium and out of reach due to the costly fees by

 Is High Speed Internet a Human Right in Canada?

 Can you imagine your day-to-day life without High-Speed Internet?

 In many respects, today’s technological advancements represent a digital and information revolution, impacting our civilization as profoundly as the industrial and agricultural revolutions did.
 Like these previous cultural shifts, we can expect the winds of change to create major advancements and opportunities while leaving old technologies, processes, and ways of life behind.
 It stands to reason that Canadians will need access to fast, competitively priced High-Speed Internet to reap the benefits of

 Welcome to our 2017 edition of the home telephone service comparison between traditional landline and VoIP (Voice Over Internet Protocol) phone service providers.